Using Google Analytics to up your eCommerce game

-One of the most useful features of Google Analytics is the ability to set your own source and medium for traffic, allowing you to categorise incoming traffic in ways that match your internal business goals and eLearning targets.
+One of the most useful features of Google Analytics is the ability to set your own source and medium for traffic, allowing you to categorize incoming traffic in ways that match your internal business goals and eLearning targets.
 This is done via the use of ‘UTM parameters’, which are bits of extra information attached to a URL.

 Tracking what works

 They depend on people allowing cookies, not using ad-blockers (which sometimes block Analytics as well), and using the same browser on the same device.
 Since none of these are always true, bear in mind that even in the most powerful parts of Google Analytics, you’re never quite seeing the complete story – but you can see enough to make better, more informed decisions.

 “Assisted Conversions” shows you how many of your goals were contributed to by other sources of traffic than the last click – that is, what previous visits people who converted had made to your site, and where they arrived from for those visits.
 You can choose how long a window of time to look at for this, from 1 day to 90.

 On the LearnUpon website, we routinely see visitors who came back 30 and 40 times from different sources before they decide to sign up.
 This is because selecting an LMS is a significant decision and customers want to ensure they settle on an LMS partner they can trust.
 When you’re selling online courses, your traffic will likely look very different if the customer is purchasing a $1,000 course compared to when they’re choosing a $10 course.

 Another use of UTM parameters is to do simple A/B testing with your traffic sources.
-For instance, you might know that some of your eLearning email list are people at C-level positions, and that others are not, and have a theory that the people at C-level convert better.
+For instance, you might know that some of your eLearning email lists are people at C-level positions and that others are not, and have a theory that the people at C-level convert better.

-If, however, you set the utm_campaign parameter to be the same for all of them, they can be grouped together automatically by Analytics, making your job in analysing them significantly easier.
-And since they still retain their original source and medium, if you need to analyse them separately in the future, that’s still entirely possible.
+If, however, you set the utm_campaign parameter to be the same for all of them, they can be grouped together automatically by Analytics, making your job in analyzing them significantly easier.
+And since they still retain their original source and medium, if you need to analyze them separately in the future, that’s still entirely possible.